 - Homemade whip cream

-place peppermint candy into plastic baggy and cover with a paper towel or cloth.
-Take a hammer, small mallet, or another heavy object (I will use the top side of the knife sometimes) and hit the candy to break into tiny pieces.
+place peppermint candy into a plastic baggy and cover with a paper towel or cloth.
+Take a hammer, small mallet, or another heavy object (I will use the top side of the knife sometimes) and hit the candy to break it into tiny pieces.

 Using a planer or cheese grater, you can rub the block chocolate across to create a fine chocolate dust, just watch those fingers!

-You can find these in liquid-form with droppers to enhance the cocoa
+You can find these in liquid form with droppers to enhance the cocoa